mine-man3000/SeshOS/README.md

 - [ ] Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem
 - [ ] Get a userland going by loading executables from your VFS and running them in ring 3.
 Set up a way to run sys calls.
 - [ ] Write a PCI driver.
-- [ ] Add support for a storage medium, the easiest and most common ones are AHCI and NVMe# SeshOS-UEFI-Better
+- [ ] Add support for a storage medium, the easiest and most common ones are AHCI and NVMe